A nonparametric framework for treatment effect modifier discovery in high dimensions: Discussion

 Simulation experiments demonstrate that the estimators' behavior approximates their established theoretical guarantees in realistic DGPs and for moderate sample sizes.
 As an additional validation of our methodology, we attempted to identify TEMs in a publicly available clinical trial dataset.
 These data were originally collected to assess the effect of a monoclonal antibody therapy, trastuzumab, on breast cancer patients.
 Many genes were classified as TEMs, and a literature review of the top-ranked genes suggests that they are associated with breast cancer.
 Indeed, a number of these TEMs are known biomarkers of trastuzumab resistance.
 A diagnostic plot of the predicted TEMs' expression data further suggests that they may be used to define patient subgroups, but this must be validated with external data.

 This work gives rise to several research directions.
 The framework outlined in Section~\ref{sec:extending-framework} permits the derivation of bespoke pathwise differentiable TEM-VIPs and accompanying nonparametric efficient estimators.
 In particular, researchers working in the biotechnology and pharmaceutical industries can perform inference about TEM-VIPs derived from estimands used in clinical trials.
 Such heterogeneous treatment effect analyses would closely track the statistical guidelines enforced by regulatory authorities, like those of the International Council for Harmonization of Technical Requirements for Pharmaceuticals for Human Use for clinical trials \citep{ich-estimand}.
 This framework for TEM inference might also support statistically rigorous subgroup discovery.
 TEMs identified using our methodology could be used to cluster observations (i.e., patients), and, subsequently, treatment effects could be estimated within these groups.
 Whether there exists a sound approach that permits the application of this workflow to a single dataset, perhaps building on recent advances in post-selection inference, should be investigated.
 Future work might also determine whether these TEM-VIP estimators improve treatment rule estimation procedures by acting as variable filters.
 That is, only pre-treatment covariates with TEM-VIP estimates significantly different from zero would be used, along with known confounders, to learn the treatment rule.
 Doing so would increase the interpretability of the rule and might improve estimation in high-dimensional regimes.
+Finally, as discussed in Section~\ref{subsec:cont-abs-vip}, the TEM-VIPs considered here are a function of their respective covariates' variances.
+Like the coefficients of a linear model, these TEM-VIPs may not be comparable when the covariates' variances differ.
+While covariates can be scaled using their sample standard deviations prior to any analyses, future work might instead propose and study standardized TEM-VIPs.